MichaelEscamilla/OpenWinPEDrivers/README.md

 > Last Updated: 2025.01.08

-# WinPE Drivers Repository
+# OpenWinPEDrivers
-The WinPE Drivers Repository is a Community effort to provide a central location for WinPE Drivers.
-These Drivers can be used with OSDCloud (soon), MDT, SCCM, or any other Deployment Solution that uses WinPE Boot Images.
+The OpenWinPEDrivers is a Community effort to provide a central location for WinPE Drivers.
+These Drivers can be used with OSDCloud (soon), MDT, SCCM, or any other Deployment solution that uses WinPE Boot Images.

 The content of this Repository is provided as-is, and no warranty is given.
 Please test these Drivers in your environment before using them in Production.